AbhinavTC/AbhinavTC/README.md

 - 👋 Hi, I’m @AbhinavTC
 - 👀 I’m interested in ...Webdevelopment
-- 🌱 I’m currently learning ...Python and its frameworks ,
+- 🌱 I’m currently learning ...Python and its frameworks,ui/ux designing
--     ui/ux desgining using adobe xd & figam
--
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...